-Astronomers used VLA data, combined with VIMOS IFU data and HST imaging to reveal that a supermassive black hole is explosively heating and blasting around the gas the Teacup Galaxy, transforming it from an actively star-forming galaxy into one devoid of gas that can no longer form stars.
+Astronomers used VLA data, combined with VIMOS IFU data and HST imaging to reveal that a supermassive black hole is explosively heating and blasting around the gas of the Teacup Galaxy, transforming it from an actively star-forming galaxy into one devoid of gas that can no longer form stars.

-Astronomers using the National Science Foundation’s Very Large Array (VLA) found surprisingly energetic activity in what they otherwise considered a “boring” galaxy, and their discovery provides important insight on how supermassive black holes can have a catastrophic effect on the galaxies in which they reside.
+Astronomers using the National Science Foundation’s Very Large Array (VLA) found surprisingly energetic activity in what they otherwise considered a “boring” galaxy, and their discovery provides important insight into how supermassive black holes can have a catastrophic effect on the galaxies in which they reside.

-“It appears that a supermassive black hole is explosively heating and blasting around the gas in this galaxy and, as a result, is transforming it from an actively star-forming galaxy into one devoid of gas that can no longer form stars,” said Chris Harrison, the lead-author of the study, from The Center for Extragalactic Astronomy at Durham University in the U.K.
+“It appears that a supermassive black hole is explosively heating and blasting around the gas in this galaxy and, as a result, is transforming it from an actively star-forming galaxy into one devoid of gas that can no longer form stars,” said Chris Harrison, the lead author of the study, from The Center for Extragalactic Astronomy at Durham University in the U.K.

 Two major types of galaxies are spirals, rich in gas and actively forming stars, and ellipticals, gas-poor and with very little star formation.
 The massive ellipticals, astronomers think, started life as actively star-forming galaxies.
 Powerful jets and winds of material, powered by supermassive black holes at the galaxies’ centers, are believed to remove or destroy the raw material needed for continued star formation.